siamaksade/quay-mirror-pipeline/README.md

 This GitHub repository contains an example of a simple Tekton pipeline for building the [Quarkus app](https://github.com/siamaksade/quarkus-app) image using `buildah` and the `Dockerfile` that is provided in the application Git repository.
 The Quarkus app image is then pushed to the `quarkus-app` image repository on Quay.

-Create a new project on OpenShift and then create the example Tekton pipeline from this GitHub repository:
+Create a new project on OpenShift and then create the example Tekton pipeline from this GitHub repository.
+Before doing so, update [build-pipeline.yaml](pipeline/build-pipeline.yaml) with your Quay url in `APP_IMAGE_NAME` and `BASE_IMAGE_NAME` parameters default value:

 ```
 $ oc new-project demo